1. What do pharmacists do?

 2. How long does it take to earn a Pharm.D. degree?

 The Doctor of Pharmacy (Pharm.D.) degree program requires at least two years of specific undergraduate college study followed by four academic years (or three calendar years) of professional pharmacy study.
+Check out the BS Pharmacy Science List to view pre-pharmacy and other feeder programs offered by AACP member institutions.
 Most students enter a pharmacy degree program after completion of three or more years of college.
 Learn more.

 3. Can I earn a Pharm.D.
 Degree in less than four years?